 So far then, The Jonestown Library has been a one day library, an Amazon listmania! list, an exhibit of public art, a blog and a slideshow.
 In the future The Jonestown Library could become a study circle, a laundry room library, a series of public readings or a newspaper.
 Right now I’m looking for ways to bring The Jonestown Library to San Francisco where the books were originally collected.

 The projects that together make up the The Jonestown Library are united in their attempt to find other “readings” of the story of Jonestown and Peoples Temple, by making the audience aware of the library’s existence and giving people room to form their own relationship to the titles.
 My purpose has been to offset the preconceived idea – often portrayed by the media – that Jonestown was a place where a thousand cult members were brainwashed by a lunatic leader with an obsession with death and destruction.
 That is a story painted in only black and white, and reduces Peoples Temple and Jonestown to an “other,” something deviant and separated from the rest.
 I strongly believe that the people who built, lived and died in Jonestown weren’t “the other” – that no one is ever “the other.”
 By connecting with the books in The Jonestown Library, the viewer becomes connected to the Jonestown community itself and to the people who shared their love for books.

 (An 18-minute slide presentation of The Jonestown Library – with quotes from some of the books, as well as observations from Jonestown residents and visitors – appears here.

 (Nicola Bergström Hansen, born in 1983, is an artist living and working in Stockholm.
 She graduated with a master in fine arts from Konstfack University College of Arts, Crafts and Design in the spring of 2012.
 The Jonestown Library was her degree work.
-More information about The Jonestown Library can be found at her webpage www.nicola.se and she can be reached at firstname.lastname@example.org.)
+She can be reached at email@example.com.)